-The Volkswagen Golf Cabriolet is based on the standard hatchback, so the cabin is identical, which means excellent build quality, use of some very durable materials and plenty of practical storage cubbies.
-There's room for four adults inside, and from behind the wheel there is very little to tell the Cabriolet from the normal hatch, with only large bumps making the suspension feel unsettled.
-Front and rear LED lights are fitted as standard, which enhances the car's upmarket feel.
-The electric roof takes only 9.5 seconds to open, and it can do this at speeds of up to 18mph.
-With the canvas roof folded down, rear passengers are slightly exposed to the elements and boot space becomes limited to 250 litres.
-There are three engines available: 1.2, 1.4 and 2.0-litre TSI petrols and 1.6 and 2.0-litre TDI diesels, which comes with fuel-saving BlueMotion Technology.
-While not cheap to buy, the VW Golf Cabriolet will hold its value better than most rivals, making it both fun and sensible.
-This is why we named it CarBuyer's Best Convertible for 2013, the second year in a row.
+The Volkswagen Golf Cabriolet is based on the standard MkVI Volkswagen Golf hatchback, so you get an identical interior of excellent build quality, made from some very durable materials with plenty of practical storage cubbies dotted around.
+There's plenty room for four adults inside thanks to its generous dimensions, although headroom and exposure to the elements may be problematic for very tall passengers in the back.
+From behind the wheel, there is very little to separate the Cabriolet from the standard sixth-generation Golf, with only larger bumps in the road making the suspension feel a bit unsettled.
+Front and rear LED lights are fitted as standard, which adds to the car's genuinely upmarket feel.
+The electric roof only takes 9.5 seconds to open, which it can do up to speeds of 18mph.
+As the roof folds down on top of the boot rather than into it, you get a steady 250 litres of boot space.
+There are five engines available: 1.2-litre, 1.4-litre and 2.0-litre TSI petrols and 1.6-litre and 2.0-litre TDI diesels, which come with fuel-saving BlueMotion Technology.
+While not exactly cheap to buy, the VW Golf Cabriolet will hold its value better than most rivals in the used car market, making it both a fun and sensible choice.
+That's why we named it CarBuyer's Best Convertible for 2013, for the second year in a row.

-Volkswagen Golfs are very well suited to the TSI petrol engines.
-Turbocharging and supercharging results in smooth, quick progress while delivering tax-friendly emissions, impressive economy and a rewarding noise.
-Available with the popular 1.2 and 1.4 TSI engines the Cabriolet also comes with a diesel option in the form of the 1.6 TDI BlueMotion, a torquey and very economical choice.
-On open roads, the soft-top Golf really impresses, and it's very easy to think you are driving the normal hatchback, so good is the ride and handling.
-If you want more power, 2.0-litre TDI and 2.0-litre TSI engines are also available, in GT BlueMotion and GTI models respectively.
+Even when you’re driving on the motorway with the top down you can actually have a conversation without much difficulty – that's how good VW have made the Golf Cabriolet.
+Golfs are generally well suited to the TSI petrol engines, with their turbocharging and supercharging resulting in smooth, quick performance while also delivering tax-friendly emissions, strong fuel economy and a satisfying noise.
+Available with the popular 1.2-litre and 1.4-litre TSI engines, the Cabriolet is also offered with a diesel option in the shape of the 1.6-litre TDI BlueMotion, which is an economical as you’d expect from a VW diesel.
+When driven on open roads, the convertible Golf really does impress, and it's very easy to forget that you are driving anything but a normal hatchback – with only the added calm of the wind rustling your hair to remind you – the ride and handling are that good.
+If you do want more power, 2.0-litre TDI and 2.0-litre TSI engines are also available, in GT BlueMotion and GTI models, respectively.

-The Golf Cabriolet is priced similarly to the Audi A3 Cabriolet and Renault Megane C-C, and represents good value compared to the BMW 1 Series Convertible.
-The really good news though is that resale values of VWs are generally higher than most makes, so you'll get more of your money back when you sell the car on.
-Equipment levels are good, with mid-range SE models featuring climate control, cruise control, parking sensors and automatic lights as standard.
+When buying a Golf Cabriolet you’re in the same price range as the Renault Megane C-C and the Audi A3 Cabriolet, and it's slightly cheaper than the BMW 1 Series Convertible.
+The genuinely good news is that resale values of VWs on the used car market are generally higher than most rival makes, so you're likely to get more of your money back on a good second-hand deal when you do sell the Golf Cabriolet on.
+Equipment levels are good across the range, although we’d recommend going with the mid-range SE model, which features climate control, cruise control, parking sensors and automatic lights all fitted as standard equipment.